stevenbenner/stevenbenner.com/src/content/posts/2010-07-18-the-5-types-of-programmers.md

 *What do you want?
 It works doesn’t it?*

-The guy who couldn’t care less about quality, that’s someone elses job.
+The guy who couldn’t care less about quality, that’s someone else’s job.
 He accomplishes the tasks that he’s asked to do, quickly.
 You may not like his work, the other programmers hate it, but management and the clients love it.
 As much pain as he will cause you in the future, he is single-handedly keeping your deadlines so you can’t scoff at it (no matter how much you want to).

 ### The theoretical programmer